 Lesson One: Trust your partner, even in sticky situations.
 He/she has your best interest at heart—no matter what.

-Sensitive Mitchell and oft-dramatic Cameron complement each other perfectly.
-In one episode, Mitchell is scared stiff in anticipation of his family's response to adopting a baby girl (the same-sex relationship thing doesn't go over too well with Mitchell's traditional father), Cameron plans a get-together (unbeknownst to Mitchell), at which he presents the baby with arms stretched out above him to the Lion King song, "Circle of Life."
+Sensitive Mitchell and sometimes-dramatic Cameron complement each other perfectly.
+In one episode, Mitchell is too frightened of his family's response to adopting a baby girl (the same-sex relationship thing doesn't go over too well with Mitchell's traditional father), Cameron plans a get-together (unbeknownst to Mitchell), at which he presents the baby with arms stretched out above him to the Lion King song, "Circle of Life."
 (Did we mention he's dramatic?)

 Lesson Two: Be yourself.
 No matter whom you're trying to impress.